usgs/groundmotion-processing/docs/contents/getting-started/install.rst

 The ``install.sh`` script in the root directory of the package installs this package and all other dependencies, including python and the required python libraries.
-It is regularly tested on OSX, CentOS, and Ubuntu.
+It is regularly tested on OSX and Linux systems.

 .. code-block:: console